-When seeking a core conversion, every bank must find the platform that best fits its strategy and individual needs.
+When seeking a core conversion, every bank must find the core platform that best fits its strategy and individual needs.
 It’s critical for banks to stand back and evaluate each solution based on its broad characteristics: Can you configure it to meet your needs?
 Does it have the basic business functions to support a customer-centric banking environment?
 Our experts agree—banks should first evaluate the broad system characteristics before moving on to specific applications.

 The following are the eight considerations that are critical for competing in today’s financial environment: